tobias-weiss-ai-xr/opendesk-edu/docs/security.md

 |-------------------|:----------:|
 | open-xchange-repo |     no     |

-# Kubernetes Security Enforcements
+# Kubernetes security enforcements

 This list gives you an overview of default security settings and whether they comply with security standards:

 ⟶ Visit our generated detailed [Security Context](./docs/security-context.md) overview.

-# NetworkPolicies
+# Network policies

-Kubernetes NetworkPolicies are an essential measure to secure your Kubernetes apps and clusters.
+Kubernetes network policies are an essential measure to secure your Kubernetes apps and clusters.
 When applied, they restrict traffic to your services.
-NetworkPolicies protect other deployments in your cluster or other services in your deployment from getting compromised when another component is compromised.
+`NetworkPolicy` resources protect other deployments in your cluster or other services in your deployment from getting compromised when another component is compromised.

-We ship a default set of Otterize ClientIntents via [Otterize intents operator](https://github.com/otterize/intents-operator) which translates intent-based access control (IBAC) into Kubernetes native NetworkPolicies.
+We ship a default set of Otterize `ClientIntents` via [Otterize intents operator](https://github.com/otterize/intents-operator) which translates intent-based access control (IBAC) into Kubernetes native network policies.

 This requires the Otterize intents operator to be installed.